Print

 Instructions

-2. Make the quick pickled cucumber.
-Cut the cucumber in half lengthways, then use a small teaspoon to scoop out the seeds down the middle.
-Cucumber is very watery and most of that water is in the seeds, so by de-seeding it, you’re lessening the likelihood of a watery pickled cucumber.
+4. Make the quick-pickled cucumber.
+Cut the cucumber in half lengthways, then use a small teaspoon to scoop out the seeds.
+Cucumber is very watery, and most of that water is in the seeds, so by de-seeding it, you’re lessening the likelihood of a watery pickled cucumber.
 Chop the cucumber into small cubes.
-I like to do this by slicing the cucumber in half, and then cutting each half into long, thin strips.
-Then you can cut those strips into little cubes easily.
-Add the cucumber to a small bowl then add the tablespoon of rice vinegar and teaspoon of salt.
-Give it a good mix with a spoon then set it aside.
+Add the cucumber to a small bowl, then add 1 tablespoon of rice vinegar and ½ teaspoon of salt.
+Mix, then set aside.

-3. Make the sticky beef.
-Heat 1 tablespoon of olive oil in a large pan over low heat, then add the cumin, coriander, cinnamon, smoked paprika, chilli, sumac and salt.
+5. Make the sticky beef.
+Heat 1 tablespoon of olive oil in a large skillet over low heat, then add the crushed garlic, 1 teaspoon each of ground cumin, coriander, cinnamon, smoked paprika, chili flakes, sumac, and salt.
 Cook the spices, stirring, for 1 minute just until they start to smell lovely and fragrant.
-At this point, add the crushed garlic and then the mince.
-You want the mince to brown and go a little crispy, so try to break it up with your wooden spoon or spatula, stir it through the garlic and spices and then leave it for 3 minutes without touching it.
-This is going to create lovely crispy bits on the beef.
-After this time, stir the beef, turning it over and continuing to cook it.
-Add the 2 tablespoons of sticky, tart pomegranate molasses and stir it through the mince.
-At this stage, the mince should be looking brown and glossy.
-Keep cooking it for 3 more minutes, then take the pan off the heat and get ready to assemble.
+Add the ground beef – you want it to brown and go a little crispy, so try to break it up with your wooden spoon or spatula, stir it through the garlic and spices, and then leave it alone for about five minutes without touching it.
+This creates lovely crispy bits on the beef.
+After this time, stir, then add 2 tablespoons of pomegranate molasses.
+Stir again, and cook for another five minutes until deeply sticky and glossy.

-4. Assemble the nachos.
-I like serving this as one big sharing plate where people can help themselves – but you can make individual portions if you prefer!
-Pile the pita chips in a circle on a large plate, then load on the sticky beef mince.
-Follow with a very good drizzle of the green tahini sauce, then scatter over the quick pickled cucumber, mint, parsley, feta, pomegranate seeds and finish with the dukkah.
+6. Assemble the nachos.
+I like serving this as one big sharing plate where people can help themselves – but you can make individual portions if you prefer.
+Pile the pita chips in a circle on a large plate, then load on the sticky beef.
+Follow with a good drizzle of the green tahini sauce, then scatter over the pickled cucumber, mint, parsley, feta, pomegranate seeds, and finish with the dukkah.
+Serve with the remaining green tahini sauce on the side.

 Notes

-INGREDIENT NOTES: You could use flat-leaf parsley, basil or cilantro in place of mint.
-If you can’t find pomegranate seeds you can skip them.
-You could use lamb in place of beef, or use chicken or turkey mince, or a vegetarian alternative.
-The pita chips are lovely but you could also use toasted pita bread – allow 1 pita per person and just chop the toasted bread up into triangles.
+INGREDIENT NOTES: You could use flat-leaf parsley, basil, or cilantro in place of mint.
+If you can’t find pomegranate seeds, you can skip them.
+You could use lamb in place of beef, or use chicken or turkey mince, or a plant-based alternative.
+The pita chips are lovely, but you could also use toasted pita bread – allow 1 pita per person and chop the toasted bread up into triangles.
+If you can’t find sumac, you can skip it (it adds a zingy, citrussy note to the beef, but it’s not essential).
+Swap the green tahini sauce for a simple garlic tahini yogurt sauce, creamy tzatziki, or dollops of creamy hummus

 • Prep Time: 15